 Turn up the humidifier

-As the weather turns colder, the air becomes much drier.
+As the weather turns colder, and it is time to stay healthy, the air becomes much drier.
 Dry air does nothing for your cough and sore throat; in fact, it can make you feel worse.
 Add a little moisture to the air with a humidifier to help reduce your symptoms.

 Bring on the essential oils